Oh. Wait. No, that's not what she's doing.

 So he goes to work, despite his terrible head injury, because what kind of millionaire executive would take a day off?
 He hits his office "like an Alaskan williwaw," decisive and invigorated.
 He sweeps all the letters and such off his desk and starts pressing buttons.
 It's time for some changes, dammit, starting with Bering Steam supporting a project to build an Alaskan highway instead of "a military miscarriage designed to favor Canadian mining interests," like the rest of the board favors.
 But instead of getting members of the board, Palmer instead encounters a union delegate from the Friends of Russia Communist International Objectors Seaman's Union Local No. 350, someone who believes "anyone who belonged to a democracy or indulged in trade was a capitalist and that only Communists were free and he believed besides that the only way Communism could make the world free was to enslave it and the only way to do that was to set up a super-capitalism called Sovietism."
 And man, you know you're in for some good satire when the author is using economic concepts that don't actually appear in textbooks.

-This little commie, one Simon Lucar, comes in to complain about Bering Steam's discriminatory hiring practices - why, this American company refuses to employee anyone who isn't from the United States!
+This little commie, one Simon Lucar, comes in to complain about Bering Steam's discriminatory hiring practices - why, this American company refuses to employ anyone who isn't from the United States!
 Palmer has no time for this foolishness, and when Lucar calls him a racist, he punches the guy clean through the glass door to his office, then picks the union delegate up and throws him across the door.
 Yeah!
 Take that, communism!
 This is democracy and freedom in action, solving disagreements through force and demonstrating the rightness of their cause by attacking anyone who defies them!

 "I'll get you!" whined Lucar, struggling up.